-Building Control records show that there was 1 application for solar panel and 12.9 solar thermal system installations in the Borough within the reporting period.
-This is a small decrease in the number of solar panel installations, with 3 applications being submitted in 2017/18.
+12.9 Building Control records show that there were not any applications for solar panel and solar thermal system installations in the Borough within the reporting period.
+This is a small decrease in the number of solar panel installations, with 1 application being submitted in 2018/19.